 Office of Consumer Affairs and Business Regulation

 Housing Resources for Victims of Domestic Violence

-If you are escaping from domestic violence, you should be eligible for assistance through the Department of Housing and Community Development, the Department of Transitional Assistance (DTA), or the Department of Social Services (DSS); access their web site.
+If you are escaping from domestic violence, you should be eligible for assistance through the Department of Housing and Community Development, the Department of Transitional Assistance (DTA), or the Department of Children and Families (DCF); access their web site.